0cjs/sedoc/os/linux/cryptdisks.md

 * _source device_: device name, UUID=partition-UUID, etc.
 * _key file_: File with secret key or `none`
 * _options_: Usually `luks` or `luks,noauto`.
+  - `discard` may also be added, but this can later leak info about the ciphertext access patterns, giving filesystem info etc.

 Use `cryptdisks_start TARGET` and `cryptdisks_stop TARGET` to do bring the target on or off-line.
 You will be prompted for a password if